-- ▶ Recognizing the four basic forms of categorical statements as all, some, not all, and no statements - ▶ Using either the \forall or the \exists quantifier to translate each of the basic forms - Translating English statements that begin with words other than all, some, not all, or no

-In Chapter 15, I introduce you to quantifier logic (QL), paying special attention to the two quantifiers \forall and \exists .
+- Recognizing the four basic forms of categorical statements as all, some, not all, and no statements - $\blacktriangleright$ Using either the $\forall$ or the $\exists$ quantifier to translate each of the basic forms - Translating English statements that begin with words other than all, some, not all, or no n Chapter 15, I introduce you to quantifier logic (QL), paying special attention to the two quantifiers $\forall$ and $\exists$ .
 I also show you how to translate a few simple statements into QL.